ShlomiRex/wifi-deauth-rpi-wardrive/README.md

 You can SSH into raspberry pi without knowing the IP: you can type the `hostname` of it, example: `$ ssh pi@raspberrypi`.
 You can change the hostname with `$ sudo raspi-config` and choose `Network Options` and `Change hostname`.

 After SSH you just type: `$ sudo python3 attack.py` to run the attack.
 Enjoy!

+You need to create a folder called "dump" where the AP data can be stored.

 # Setup cronjob